PG1003/golomb/README.md

 Information about the usage is displayed by running the executable with the `-h` option.
 You can also read the help text that is displayed by the executable from the [source file](https://github.com/PG1003/golomb/blob/main/util/golomb.cpp).

-## Documentation

-### API

-This library has two functions that live in the `pg::glomb` namespace; `encode` and `decode`.
-Like the algorithms in the STL these functions use iterators to read and write values.
-Iterators give you the freedom to use raw pointers, iterators from standard containers or your own fancy iterator.

-#### `output_iterator pg::data::encode< OutputDataT = uint8_t >( input_iterator in, input_iterator last, output_iterator out, size_t k = 0 )`

-Reads data from `in` until the iterator is equal to last.
-The encoded data is written to `out`.
-The function returns an `output_iterator` that points to one past the last written data.

-The data type accessed via the `input_iterator` can be of any size but must be an signed or unsigned integral type, e.g. `unsigned char`, `uint32_t`, `long`, `int8_t`, etc.
-The `output_iterator` must handle _unsigned_ data.
-Default is `uint8_t` but can be overridden by the `OutputDataT` template parameter.

-`out` must accommodate enough space to buffer the encoded data which may require more space than the input data.

-`k` is the order of the algorithm that specifies the miminum number of bits that is used for a value.
-A higher number may increase the efficiency when the values are relative large at the expense of smaller values.

-#### `output_iterator pg::brle::decode< OutputValueT >( input_iterator in, input_iterator last, output_iterator out, size_t k = 0 )`

-Reads data values from `in` until the iterator is equal to last.
-The decoded data is written to `out`.
-The function returns an output_iterator that points to one past the last written decoded value.

-The `input_iterator` must dereference to an _unsigned_ data type.
-The value type written to the `output_iterator` is specified by the `OutputValueT` template parameter.
-This parameter must be a signed or an unsigned integer type.

-Be sure that `out` can buffer all the data that is decoded from the input.

-`k` is the order in which the input data is encoded and _must_ match the order used at encoding the values or else the decoded values are undefined.

-### Endianess

-The functions do not handle endianess in a specific way; this depends on the platform.
-Use `uint8_t` for encoded input and output data when cross-platform data exchange is required.